greentic-ai/greentic-interfaces/README.md

 | `greentic:interfaces-provider@0.1.0` | Provider self-description (`ProviderMeta`). |
 | `greentic:interfaces-pack@0.1.0` | Component world exporting `meta()` and `invoke()` for pack execution.

-The build script stages each package (plus dependencies) into `target/wit-bindgen/` so both Wasmtime and `wit-bindgen` consumers resolve imports deterministically.
+The build script stages each package (plus dependencies) into `target/wit-bindgen/` so downstream tooling resolves imports deterministically.

 ## Rust bindings

-The crate re-exports two sets of bindings:

-- `greentic_interfaces::bindings::generated` exposes `wit-bindgen` output for the `interfaces-pack` world.
-Test hosts can use it to implement the guest traits or validate schemas.
-- Versioned modules such as `component_v0_4`, `host_import_v0_4`, and `types_core_v0_4` keep the existing Wasmtime `component::bindgen!` output for current runtimes.
+This crate is intentionally ABI-only: `greentic_interfaces::bindings::generated` exposes the raw `wit-bindgen` output for the `interfaces-pack` world, and the helper modules translate between those generated types and the richer models in [`greentic-types`](../greentic-types).
+No Wasmtime adapters ship here.

 The bindings follow the `TenantCtx`, `Outcome`, `ProviderMeta`, and `AllowList` shapes defined in the design manifesto so runner, deployer, connectors, and packs all share the same ABI.